EduardoMoraes19/EduardoMoraes19/README.md

   Hi 👋, I'm Eduardo!
 A passionate Software Engineer student from Brazil.

   - 🌱 I’m currently studying Software Engineer at UNIVESP
-  - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with Front-end.
+  - 🔭 I'm currently working as a front-end developer, looking for full-stack knowledge
 </p>

 <!-- Dropdown -->